Liverpool University Medicine Interview Questions

 Top Tips for University of Liverpool Medicine Interview

-- Plan out your answer in your head – instructions ask for a specific number of examples or reasons for certain discussion topics.
+- Plan your response carefully, keeping in mind the instructions that specify a particular number of examples for certain topics.

-- Don’t be put off by their neutral facial expressions – try not to overthink it too much during your interview and don’t let it bog you down as they were probably told to not react.
+- Don’t be put off by their neutral facial expressions – try not to overthink it too much during your interview and don’t let it affect you as they were probably told not to react.

-- Be yourself.
-I can’t emphasise this enough.
-Coming from someone who has applied twice and as a graduate-entry student, trying your upmost to relax and let your true self shine through is so important.
-Liverpool put a great emphasis on you as a person, not just your grades or your experiences.
-They want to ensure that whoever they are bringing into their medical community is a respectful, hardworking, dedicated and comitted person.
-Trying to shape yourself or make yourself sound like someone you are not at interview will be obvious to the examiners, so try to just enjoy the experience!
+- Be yourself!
+Interviewers are interested in more than just your academic achievements.
+They want to hear sincere, genuine responses about your passion for studying Medicine and the experiences that have shaped your journey.
+They want to ensure that whoever they are bringing into their medical community is a respectful, hardworking, dedicated and committed person.
+Trying to shape yourself or make yourself sound like someone you are not at an interview will be obvious to the examiners, so try to just enjoy the experience!

 Book a University Specific Mock